sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 A unique identifier for the token, which can be used to prevent reuse of the token.
 The value of `jti` MUST uniquely identify the ID Token between sender and receiver for at least 12 months.

 `auth_time`
-> RECOMMENDED.
-The `auth_time` Claim SHOULD be included if the OpenID Provider can assert an End-User's authentication intent was demonstrated.
+> REQUIRED if `max-age` was specified in the request or when `auth-time` was requested as an Essential Claim.
+Otherwise `auth_time` is OPTIONAL and SHOULD be included if the OpenID Provider can assert an End-User's authentication intent was demonstrated.
 For example, a login event where the End-User took some action to authenticate.
+See also Section 15.1 of [[OpenID.Core]].

 `exp`, `iat`, `nbf`
 > REQUIRED.
 The `expiration`, `issued at`, and `not before` timestamps for the token are within acceptable ranges.
 These Claims are formatted as Unix Time Stamps (number of seconds since 1970-01-01T00:00:00Z UTC).